-under the agreed TACs, which create a much more positive impression of the situation: for example, it frequently used to make claims such as it being "expected that in 2020 more than 99% of landings in the Baltic, North Sea and the Atlantic managed exclusively by the EU will come from sustainably managed fisheries".99 NGOs have repeatedly complained about the misleading nature of such claims, most recently in a letter to Commissioner Sinkevičius,100 and the notorious 99% figure was no longer included in the Commission's reports from 2021 onwards, possibly also reflecting the change in reporting scope due to Brexit.
+On the other hand, the Commission's reporting, while reflecting STECF's findings to some extent, has in the past often placed a strong emphasis on additional figures (not originating from STECF) based on volumes of landings under the agreed TACs, which create a much more positive impression of the situation: for example, it frequently used to make claims such as it being "expected that in 2020 more than 99% of landings in the Baltic, North Sea and the Atlantic managed exclusively by the EU will come from sustainably managed fisheries".
+106 NGOs have repeatedly complained about the misleading nature of such claims, most recently in a letter to (then) Commissioner Sinkevičius, 107 and the notorious 99% figure was no longer included in the Commission's reports from 2021 onwards, possibly also reflecting the change in reporting scope due to Brexit.

-However, this box and ClientEarth's briefing101 explain why such statements previously made by the Commission's DG MARE (based on the volumes of landings allowed under the agreed TACs) generate a misleadingly positive impression of the situation quite different from the findings of the STECF (based on an assessment of fishing mortality and biomass levels) or of the recent Cefas report (based on a comparison of TACs with scientific advice),102 particularly if they are viewed in isolation and without further explanation.
+However, this box and ClientEarth's briefing108 explain why such statements previously made by the Commission's DG MARE (based on the volumes of landings allowed under the agreed TACs) generate a misleadingly positive impression of the situation quite different from the findings of the STECF (based on an assessment of fishing mortality and biomass levels) or of the annual Cefas report (based on a comparison of TACs with scientific advice),109 particularly if they are viewed in isolation and without further explanation.

 First of all, they cover only stocks for which MSY-based scientific advice from ICES is available.
 This excludes the large proportion of stocks for which scientific advice is still based on the ICES precautionary approach due to data limitations.
 Importantly, TACs for stocks without MSY-based advice are frequently set above precautionary scientific advice (see section 4.3 for details).
 By excluding these stocks from its reporting, the Commission therefore paints a more positive picture.
 In addition, the Commission's figures focus on EU-exclusively managed stocks, despite the fact that the EU negotiates many shared fishing limits with Coastal States like Norway.
-Quite often quotas for shared stocks are set even further above scientific advice,103 so excluding these can make the situation look better than it is.
-It is worth noting that the UK's reporting by Cefas addresses these shortcomings by covering a broad range of TACs agreed through various different negotiation processes, and explicitly includes both stocks with full MSY assessments and those subject to precautionary advice.
+Quite often quotas for shared stocks are set even further above scientific advice, 110 so excluding these can make the situation look better than it is.